100 Recently Extinct Animals

 Wikimedia Commons

-Oddly enough, since the mass extinction of dinosaurs, pterosaurs and marine reptiles 65 million years ago, reptiles as a whole have fared relatively well in the extinction sweepstakes, inhabiting pretty much all the world's continents.
-But that's not to deny that some notable reptile species have vanished off the face of the earth, as witness our list ranging from the Quinkana to the Round Island Burrowing Boa.
+Oddly enough, since the mass extinction of dinosaurs, pterosaurs, and marine reptiles 65 million years ago, reptiles have fared relatively well in the extinction sweepstakes, inhabiting pretty much all the world's continents.
+But that's not to deny that some notable species have vanished off the face of the Earth, as witnessed in our list of extinct reptiles ranging from the Quinkana to the Round Island Burrowing Boa.

 10 Recently Extinct Shrews, Bats and Rodents